ritwizsinha/Atlan-challenge/README.md

 This is a internship task for a Backend Developer Internship where the task given is to build a solution for enabling interrupts like pause and resume actions while uploading and exporting huge documents.
 Here a csv file with more than million docs is taken as a file example.
 The following features have been implemented.

 ## Features
+- [x] Allow for start action on upload/export
 - [x] Allow for pause action on upload
 - [x] Allow for resume action on upload
 - [x] Allow for stop action on upload
 - [x] Allow for stop action on export

 ## Things to do
 - Find a better method to rollback changes in the database on stop upload process.
 Currently mongo transactions are not being used because of them being available only on replica sets.
-- Improve the error and message logging system to make the API more robust as currently it  just states whether the task happened or not
+- Provide multiple uploads and exports at the same time.

 ## Structure